Jess Glynne: 2013–2016: I Cry When I Laugh and breakthrough

-2016–2021: Always in Between
+2016–2021: Always In Between

 In October 2016 and later in 2017, it was reported that Glynne was working with some "big" producers for her second album, including Ed Sheeran.
 One of the songs recorded was "Woman Like Me", which was later given to the band Little Mix for their fifth studio album LM5.
 In January 2018, Glynne featured on Rudimental's single "These Days" alongside American rapper Macklemore and Dan Caplen.
 The song was a commercial success, initially charting at number two for seven consecutive weeks behind "God's Plan" by Drake, before claiming the number one position in March.
 With this achievement, Glynne became the first British female solo artist in UK chart history to have six number-one singles.

-In May, Glynne performed at BBC Radio 1's Big Weekend in Swansea.
+In May 2018, Glynne performed at BBC Radio 1's Big Weekend in Swansea.
 Later that month, the lead single "I'll Be There" from her second album was released.
 The song later reached number one in June, becoming Glynne's seventh chart-topping single of her career.
 In August, second single "All I Am" was released and charted at number seven in the UK.
-The following month, the album Always in Between was released, becoming Glynne's second number one album.
-Her third single "Thursday" was released in October 2018 and has peaked at number three in the UK.
+The following month, the album Always In Between was released, becoming Glynne's second number one album.
+Her third single "Thursday" was released in October 2018 and peaked at number three in the UK.

-Glynne embarked on her Always in Between Tour from November 2018, covering Europe, the UK and the United States, over 50 dates.
+Glynne embarked on her Always In Between Tour from November 2018, covering Europe, the UK and the United States, over 50 dates.
 Many of the tour dates on the United States leg of the tour included Leon Bridges as a featured Artist.
 Also in November 2018, Glynne was announced as a special guest on the Spice Girls' reunion stadium tour, held in 2019.
 Glynne was due to perform at BBC Radio1 Big Weekend in 2019 however dropped out at last minute.

 At the 2019 Brit Awards Glynne received five nominations, including Best British Female and Best British Single with both "These Days" and "I'll Be There".

-In June 2019 Glynne received a lifetime ban from the Isle of Wight Festival when she canceled her set, giving only 10 minutes warning.
-The singer confessed that her reason for canceling was after a heavy night ("It is true that I went out and celebrated the end of the Spice World tour.") and, later that month, cancelled a number of gigs "on the advice of her vocal surgeon", including a headline performance at the Rochester Castle Concerts.
+In June 2019, Glynne received a lifetime ban from the Isle of Wight Festival when she cancelled her set, giving only 10 minutes warning.
+The singer confessed that her reason for cancelling was after a heavy night ("It is true that I went out and celebrated the end of the Spice World tour.") and, later that month, cancelled a number of gigs "on the advice of her vocal surgeon", including a headline performance at the Rochester Castle Concerts.
 However, the ban was revoked less than a year later.